matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 46. SOLID
 - Single Responsible Principle : One class should have one and only one responsibility
 - Open closed principle : Software component should be open for extension, but closed for modification
-- Lisko'v substitution principle : Derived type must be completely substituable for their base type
+- Lisko'v substitution principle : Derived type must be completely substitutable for their base type
-- Interface segragation principle : Client should not be forced toimplement unnecesary methods which they will not use
+- Interface segregation principle : Client should not be forced to implement unnecessary methods which they will not use
 - Dependency Inversion principle : Dependent on abstraction not on concretion

 47. ACID
 - Atomic
 - Consistency : data must follows validation rules
 - Isolation : concurrency control
-- Durability : commited transaction stays commited even in case of power loss
+- Durability : committed transaction stays committed even in case of power loss

 48. What is a primary key?
-A primary key is a combination of fields which uniquely specify a row.
+- A primary key is a combination of fields which uniquely specify a row.
 This is a special kind of unique key, and it has implicit not null constraint.
 It means, primary value cannot be null.

 49. What is a unique key?
-A unique key constraint uniquely identified each record in the db
+- A unique key constraint uniquely identified each record in the db

 50. What is a foreign key?
-A foreign key is one table which can be related to the primary key of another table.
+- A foreign key is one table which can be related to the primary key of another table.

 51. What is a view?
-A view is a virtual table which consists of subset of data contained in a table.
+- A view is a virtual table which consists of subset of data contained in a table.
 View are not virtually stored, and it takes less space to store.

 52. What is an index?
-An index is performance tuning method of allowing faster retrieval of records from the table.
+- An index is performance tuning method of allowing faster retrieval of records from the table.
 An index creates an entry for each value and it will be faster to retrieve data.

 53. What is cursor?
-Is a control which enables traversal over the rows or records in the table.
+- Is a control which enables traversal over the rows or records in the table.

 54. What is a trigger?
-Code or programs that automatically execute with response to some event on a table or view in a database.
+- Code or programs that automatically execute with response to some event on a table or view in a database.
 Mainly trigger helps to maintain the integrity of the database.
 Student is added to DB, new record should be created in related tables like Exams, Score.

 55. What is constraint?
+- Not Null
+- Check
+- Default
+- Unique
+- Primary Key
-Not Null, Check, Default, Unique, Primary Key, Foreign Key
+- Foreign Key

 56. What is Union?
-Union operator is used to combine the results of two tables, and it eliminates duplicate row from the table.
+- Union operator is used to combine the results of two tables, and it eliminates duplicate row from the table.

 57. How to generate stack overflow ?
 ```java